 Scotchgard is a favorite, frequently used chemical protection for carpets and upholstery.
 It protects the carpet or fabric by wrapping itself around the fibers to create a protective film that does not allow the stain to sink into the material and makes for easy cleanup.

 Ask about these and subscription service discounts.
-A subscription service discount is like buying a contract to get your carpets cleaned on a regular schedule, say quarterly or semiannually.
+A subscription service discount is like buying a contract to get your carpets cleaned on a regular schedule, such as quarterly or semiannually.

-If you’re considering installing new carpeting, you’ll probably want to use our carpet calculator to help plan the project.
+If you’re considering installing new carpeting, check out our carpet calculator to help plan the project.